Birth Control Sponge – Use, Effectiveness, Benefits and More

 One of the ways to increase the effectiveness of sponge can be to use it properly each time before you have sex.
 Using the sponge consistently every single time before sex may also enhance its efficiency.
 But a definite way to boost its effectiveness is by using it in combination with another method of contraception like oral contraceptives or the male condom.

 Another way can be if your partner does not ejaculate semen inside and pulls out before secreting the semen inside the vagina.
-Nevertheless, using both the sponge and the male condom together may be the most effective way as condoms can prevent STD’s as well.
+Nevertheless, using both the sponge and the male condom together may be the most effective way.

 How to Use the Sponge